Bilateral facial reduction: qualification-free subdifferential calculus and exact duality: A framework for local face lattices

-\end{definition} The next result characterizes generated facial subspaces in terms of nested normals. \begin{lemma}[The generated facial subspace is the only facial subspace with no nested normals] Given a convex set $C \subseteq \mathbb{R}^n$ with $S \subseteq C$ non-empty, the \emph{generated facial subspace} $H_C(S)$ is the only facial subspace of $C$ at $S$ such that $N_C^{H_C(S)}(S) = \{0\}$. \end{lemma} \begin{proof}[\hypertarget{loc:the_generated_facial_subspace_is_the_only_facial_subspace_with_no_nested_normals.proof}Proof of \Cref{loc:the_generated_facial_subspace_is_the_only_facial_subspace_with_no_nested_normals.statement}]
+\end{definition} The next result characterizes generated supporting subspaces in terms of nested normals. \begin{theorem}[The generated supporting subspace is the only supporting subspace with no nested normals] Given a convex set $C \subseteq \mathbb{R}^n$ with $S \subseteq C$ non-empty, the \emph{generated supporting subspace} $H_C(S)$ is the only element in $\mathcal{F}(C;S)$ such that $N_C^{H_C(S)}(S) = \{0\}$. \end{theorem} \begin{proof}[\hypertarget{loc:the_generated_supporting_subspace_is_the_only_supporting_subspace_with_no_nested_normals.proof}Proof of \Cref{loc:the_generated_supporting_subspace_is_the_only_supporting_subspace_with_no_nested_normals.statement}]